prisma/prisma/README.md

-# Prisma 2
+# Prisma Framework

-This repository is used as a central point to collect information and issues around [Prisma 2](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/) while it's in Preview.
+This repository is used as a central point to collect information and issues around the **Prisma Framework** (formerly called [Prisma 2](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/)) while it's in Preview.
 It also contains the [documentation](./docs) and the [code of the Prisma 2 CLI](./cli).

-💡 Prisma 2 is currently in Preview!
+💡 The Prisma Framework is currently in Preview!
 [Limitations](./docs/limitations.md) include missing features, limited performance and stability issues.
 You can track the progress of Prisma 2 on [**`isprisma2ready.com`**](https://www.isprisma2ready.com).

 ## What is the Prisma Framework?